The best hotels in Seven Mile Beach

 For authentic Caymanian food, Heritage Kitchen in West Bay is a must.
 It's a wooden shack on the beach with fish fry ($15), conch fritters ($10), and rum punch ($7).
 Open for lunch only, closes when the fish runs out.
 Chicken Chicken on West Bay Road does jerk and rotisserie for $10 to $15.
 The Brasserie at Cricket Square ($20+ per person) is where George Town office workers eat lunch.

-Seven Mile Beach's best neighborhoods
+Seven Mile Beach's best hotel regions

 Seven Mile Beach is actually 5.5 miles of unbroken white sand on Grand Cayman's western coast.
 The north end (near West Bay) is quieter and more residential.
 The middle section has the big resorts and most of the action.
 The south end near George Town is closest to restaurants, shops, and the cruise port.